 Screen offers two Awards running in alternate years.
 Both attract a £1,000 prize.

 The Annette Kuhn Debut Essay Award recognises emerging scholars in the field publishing in any journal.
 It was established in 2014 to mark Professor Kuhn’s contribution to the development of screen studies.
-The Award is currently open for submissions.
-See below for eligibility and entry.
+The Award is currently paused and not accepting submissions until further notice.

 The Screen Award recognises the best paper submitted to the journal during a specified period.
 The Award was established in 1994; following a 12-year hiatus, it recommenced in 2019.
 All articles published in Screen during the relevant period are eligible by default.
-The Award will next be presented in 2021.
+The next Award, covering volumes 63 (2022) and 64 (2023), is currently being judged.
+The judging panel and winner/s will be announced later this year.

 The submitted essay should provide an original contribution to the theoretical or empirical exploration of screen media, but there are no requirements in terms of specific content or methodological approach.